 Want to call family or friends in Austria?
 You’ll need to use the international dialling code +43.

-Do you have any interesting facts about Austria that we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about Austria?
+Share them in the comments below!